Was Your Netflix Account Hacked? What To Do

 What to do if you’re locked out of your Netflix account

 If you find yourself locked out of your account, contact Netflix via phone or chat so customer support can help restore your account.
-Make sure when you’re talking to Netflix support that you provide them with all the information you have.
-Let them know if you clicked on a suspicious link or if you received any phishing emails or texts.
-By giving them all the information you have, you can help Netflix hunt down and stop these hackers.
+When you’re talking to Netflix support, make sure you provide them with all the information you have.
+Tell them if you clicked on a suspicious link or received phishing emails or texts.
+You can help Netflix hunt down and stop these hackers by giving them all the right information.

 Afterward, contact your financial institution and put an alert on the account you used to pay for Netflix.
 If you have to cancel your card, do it and get a new one issued.